23 Of The Best Relationship Goals To Nurture Intimacy

 Have you ever considered creating real relationship goals to protect and enhance your love with your spouse or partner?

-Ask anyone who is married or in a committed relationship what their number one priority is, and the majority of people will say, “My relationship.”
+Ask anyone who is married or in a committed relationship what their number one priority is, and the majority of people will say, “My partner/spouse.”

 But as important as our love relationships are to our health and happiness, it is curious how little time we spend taking care of them.